thomashashi/thomas_cc_demo/terraform/aws/README.md

  4. `cat /etc/consul/listing.hcl`
     1. Look at the `connect=` stanza
-    2. Point out that not only is this allowing the `listing` service to connect to `mongodb` via Connect, but it's also making `listing` availble over connect
+    2. Point out that not only is this allowing the `listing` service to connect to `mongodb` via Connect, but it's also making `listing` available over connect

 ### Making the connection